donkeyrat/ForGlory/README.md

 Start a battle, and you'll see blood effects!

-You can tweak the intensity of the blood in your Bug DLC settings, as well as enable or disable team colored blood, enable or disable skeleton blood, and tweak the size of blood splats.
+You can tweak the intensity of the blood in your Bug DLC settings, as well as tweak the size of blood splats, tweak the amount of blood in blood splats, toggle team colored blood, toggle skeleton blood, and toggle units dying after decapitation.

-You can also disable dismemberment entirely, or enable having units die after getting dismembered, just so they aren't walking around while headless like a chicken.
+You can also adjust dismemberment and decapitation chances, as well as toggle blood for explosions, melee weapons, and ranged weapons.

 ## Changelog